okeeffed/cheat-sheets/Kubernetes/Kubernetes-Udacity.md

 ### JSON Web Tokens

 JWTs (pronounced lie jot).
 Super useful and compact means to encode and decode.
+The fact that they can be signed is for things like auth.